Breeding Location:

 Breeding and Nesting

-Laysan Albatross: One dull, white egg spotted with brown is laid in a shallow ground depression lined with leaves, twigs, and sand.
-Incubation ranges from 65 to 66 days and is carried out by both parents.
+Layson Albatross: These albatrosses are monogamous and mate for life.
+They breed from November to July.
+One dull white egg spotted with brown is laid in a shallow ground depression lined with leaves, twigs and sand.
+The incubation period ranges from 65 to 66 days.
+Incubation is carried out by both parents.

 Foraging and Feeding